brooth/jeta-samples/hello-jeta/README.md

 ### Step 1: `Hello, World` project

-For this tutorial let's create a simple `gradle` project with one module `app` and with a single class `SayHelloApp`.
+For this tutorial let's create a simple `Gradle` project with one module `app` and with a single class `SayHelloApp`.
 This class writes `Hello, World!` to standard output.

 ![SayHelloApp](http://i.imgur.com/pMyJ0Cx.png)

-For the illustration we'll create `Hello` annotation that sets `Hello, Jeta!` string to the annotated fields.
+For the illustration we are going to create `Hello` annotation that sets `Hello, Jeta!` string to the annotated fields.

 ### Step 2: `common` module

-First, we need a module that will be accessible in `app` module and in `apt` module which we'll create shortly.
-In `common` module we'll create two classes - `Hello` annotation and `HelloMetacode` interface:
+First, we need a module that will be accessible in `app` and  `apt` (will create shortly) modules.
+In `common` module we need two classes - `Hello` annotation and `HelloMetacode` interface:

 ![common module](http://i.imgur.com/Yxn9bZn.png)

 ### Step 3: `apt` module

-`apt` - is a module in which we create all the required for code generation classes.
-For this tutorial we only need a processor that handles our `Hello` annotation.
+`apt` - is a module in which we'll create all the required for code generation classes.
+For this tutorial we need a processor that will be handling our `Hello` annotation.

 ![apt module](http://i.imgur.com/NWTCdq2.png)

-Note that this module depends on `common` so we used `Hello` annotation as a parameter for super constructor.
+Note that this module depends on `common` module so we used `Hello` annotation as a parameter for the super constructor.
 By doing that we're saying to `Jeta` that we need all elements annotated with given type.
 The module also depends on `jeta-apt` in order to get access to `Jeta` classes.

 ### Step 4: Processor

 We created `SayHelloProcessor` but now it does nothing.
-Let's put some logic in it.
+Let's add some logic in it.
 The idea here is to generate java code that sets `Hello, Jeta` string to the fields annotated with `Hello`.

 Note that `Jeta` uses `JavaPoet` to create java source code.
 It's really great framework by `Square`.
 Please, check it out on [GitHub](https://github.com/square/javapoet).

-First, we need our [metacode](http://jeta.brooth.org/guide/at-runtime.html) to implement `HelloMetacode`.
-To do this we'll add super interface to the `builder`:
+First, we need that our [metacode](http://jeta.brooth.org/guide/at-runtime.html) has implemented `HelloMetacode`.
+To do that we'll add super interface to the `builder`:

 ```java
 MetacodeContext context = roundContext.metacodeContext();